Professional brand and networking Mastering LinkedIn

 The Lie of the Quick Fix

 You spend time making a post perfect, then another ten minutes tagging twelve well-known people at the end.
-You think you found a smart trick to get to the top of people's feeds—a way to force your ideas into the notifications of people who barely know you.
+You think you found a smart trick to get to the top of people's feeds, a way to force your ideas into the notifications of people who barely know you.
 You call it a growth hack.
 Most people in the business world call it annoying.\n

 Here is the simple truth: those tags aren't a loudspeaker; they are a digital invitation.
 LinkedIn carefully tracks how many people you tag actually reply to you.
 If you tag five people and four of them ignore you, the system decides your post isn't important and stops showing it to many others very quickly.
-By trying to force your way into an audience you haven't earned, you are actually telling the platform that what you posted isn't very valuable.\n
+According to Richard van der Blom's Algorithm Insights report (2025), which analyzed over 621,000 LinkedIn posts, average post reach has dropped 34% year-over-year, affecting 98% of creators.
+Every algorithmic signal counts more than ever, and wasted tags send exactly the wrong one.\n

 The price for believing this lie is more than just losing a few likes.
 You are risking your professional reputation by creating "annoyed-by-tag" feelings.
+(If your profile isn't strong enough to back up your tags, start with optimizing your LinkedIn profile for search.)
 Every time you tag someone who has no good reason to reply, you get closer to being muted or marked as spam.
-You aren't building a good name for yourself; you are damaging relationships.
+You aren't building a good name for yourself.
+You are burning it.
 If you keep talking loudly to no one, don't be shocked when the platform locks you out.\n

 How LinkedIn Tagging Really Works